AgileCodeCO/ml-for-fun/README.md

-# ml-for-fun
+# AI/ML for fun
-Machine and deep learning code for fun
+Machine and deep learning code for experimentation and fun